nopSolutions/nopCommerce-Docs/en/developer/plugins/plugin-with-data-access.md

 ## The Data Access Layer (A.K.A.
 Creating new entities in nopCommerce)

-Inside of the "domain" namespace we're going to create a public class named ProductViewTrackerRecord.
-This class extends BaseEntity, but it is otherwise a very boring file.
-Something to remember is that we do not have navigation properties (relational properties), because Linq2DB framework, which we use to work with databases does not support the navigation properties.
+Inside of the "*domain*" namespace we're going to create a public class named **`ProductViewTrackerRecord`**.
+This class extends **`BaseEntity`**, but it is otherwise a very simple file.
+Something to remember is that we do not have navigation properties (relational properties), because *Linq2DB* framework, which we use to work with databases does not support the navigation properties.

 ```csharp
 namespace Nop.Plugin.Misc.ProductViewTracker.Domain